Wonder Woman (2017 film): Writing

-In late 2013, Zack Snyder cast Gal Gadot in the role of Wonder Woman for the 2016 film, Batman v Superman: Dawn of Justice over Élodie Yung and Olga Kurylenko.
-Some fans initially reacted to this choice by criticizing Gadot's appearance.
-Snyder later commented on his decision to cast Gadot, stating that he tested a "bunch of actresses, as you can imagine.
-But the thing with Gal is that she's strong, she's beautiful and she's a kind person, which is interesting, but fierce at the same time.
-It's that combination of being fierce but kind at the same time that we were looking for.
 Gadot described Diana as having "the heart of a human so she can be emotional, she's curious, she's compassionate, she loves people.
 And then she has the powers of a goddess.
 She's all for good, she fights for good."
 She also said that Diana has "many strengths and powers, but at the end of the day she's a woman with a lot of emotional intelligence".
 As to how her character is different from her appearance in Batman v Superman: Dawn of Justice, Gadot said "We go back 100 years to when she's more naive", further explaining, "She's this young idealist.
 She's pure.
 Very different to the experienced, super-confident, grown-up woman you've seen".
-Gadot underwent a diet and training regimen, practiced different martial arts and gained 17 pounds of muscle for the role.
-Gadot was previously offered a different role (as a villain) in Man of Steel, which she declined because she was pregnant at the time; this allowed her to later be cast as Wonder Woman in the film's follow-up.
-Gadot signed a three-picture deal.
-She was paid a base salary of $300,000 for the film itself.